-For a Pag-IBIG loan, the checklist of requirements will depend on the type of housing loan and profile of the loan applicant.
-Here’s a breakdown of the requirements for each loan applicant category.
+For this one, the set of requirements will depend on the type of housing loan and profile of the loan applicant.
+Here’s a breakdown of the requirements for each Pag-IBIG housing loan applicant category.

 - Certificate of Employment and Compensation (notarized and employer’s format)

 - If government employee, at least a one-month payslip should be provided (within three months preceding the date of application)

 - A copy of the latest ITR of the year prior to the year of loan application.
 Attached here is a W2 form that should be stamped and received by the BIR/Certificate of Tax Withheld or BIR Form 2316

 For self-employed or with another source of income

 - Proof of income, such as ITR, official receipt of tax payment from a bank, and audited financial statements

 - In case income comes from foreign pensions or remittances, a copy of bank statements or passbook is needed.
 These documents should be from the last 12 months.